celery/cyme/docs/introduction.rst

 The default HTTP port is 8000, and the default root directory is :file:`instances/`.
 The root directory must be writable by the user the agent is running as.
-The logs and pid files of every worker node will be stored in this directory.
+The logs and pid files of every worker instance will be stored in this directory.

 Create a new application named ``foo``::